Anyone else crazy about family board games?

 If children can memorize the names of cartoon characters and superheroes, they can understand that bishops move diagonally.
 True?

-why play family board games?
+Why is it important to play family board games?

 And as the little ones become bigger ones, they can easily spend a lot of time behind closed doors.
 The best way I have found to gather everyone in the same room is with a game.
 Or chocolate.